c-kruse/c-kruse/content/posts/SensuGoNeedsAQueue.md

 Sensu-go is a distributed system consisting of a number of (mostly) stateless backend nodes, an etcd database cluster, and upwards of 20k connected agent processes.
-In normal operation, agents open up a bi-directional connection to one of the backend nodes, the backend registers its presence in the etcd database, and scheduled events are sent best effort from the backends to their connected agents based on configured "subscription" tags.
+In normal operation, agents open up a bi-directional connection to one of the backend nodes, the backend registers the agent's presence in the etcd database, and scheduled events are sent best effort from the backends to their connected agents based on configured "subscription" tags.
 This is the heart of sensu-go, a centralized monitoring job command center, where hosts can be